Read more about

 Afghanistan, officially referred to as the Islamic Republic of Afghanistan, is a landlocked country in Central Asia.
 The country borders China, Pakistan, Iran, Uzbekistan, Turkmenistan, and Tajikistan.
-Much of the country, around two-thirds of its terrain is mountainous, and a large part of the country is sparsely populated.
+Much of the country - around two-thirds - is mountainous, and a large part of the country is sparsely populated.
 The northern and the western part of the country have plains and valleys.
 The Afghani valleys are the most populated areas in the country, and most of the agriculture takes place in the region and the high plains.
 The climate in Afghanistan is arid to semi-arid and usually, experiences hot summer and cold winter.
 The highest point in the country is Noshaq with an elevation of 24,580 feet (7,492 meters) while the lowest point is Amu Darya with an elevation of 846 feet (258 meters).

 Noshaq is in the second highest point in the whole of the Hindu Kush Ranges, and has an elevation of 24,580 feet (7,492 meters).
 The highest peak in the Kush range does not lie wholly in Afghanistan.
 Noshaq lies at the border between Pakistan and Afghanistan, the northern and western sides of the mountain lie in Afghanistan while the southern and the eastern parts of the mountain are in Pakistan.
 The first people to summit the mountain were two Japanese climbers named Toshiaki Sakai and Goro Iwatsubo who did so in 1960, while the first Afghani to climb the mountain achieved the feat in 2009.